checkstyle/checkstyle/docs/BEGINNING_DEVELOPMENT.md

 Now, save the file and close the text editor.
 This will squash the commits into one commit.

-Run `mvn clean verify` on your local before pushing to make sure that your changes have not broken the build and that all tests are still passing, as above.
+Run `mvnw clean verify` on your local before pushing to make sure that your changes have not broken the build and that all tests are still passing, as above.

 Push your changes to your forked repository using the following command: